Credit Cards Credit Card Basics

 • Chase Freedom Unlimited®: Earn an extra 1.5% on everything you buy (on up to $20,000 spent in the first year)

-• Chase Freedom Flex℠: Earn a $200 Bonus after you spend $500 on purchases in your first 3 months from account opening
+• Chase Freedom Flex®: Earn a $200 Bonus after you spend $500 on purchases in your first 3 months from account opening

-• Chase Sapphire Preferred® Card: Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening
+• Chase Sapphire Preferred® Card: Earn 60,000 bonus points after $4,000 in purchases in your first 3 months from account opening (that's worth $750 when redeemed through Chase Travel).
+Plus, get up to $300 in statement credits on Chase Travel purchases within your first year

 9. You only get credit if friends are approved for a specific card